solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     ![Retrieving the query id](./media/lab3_query_id.png)

-6. With the query id (`QID6366` in this case) you can now investigate the individual steps of the query:
+6. With the query id from the previous step (`QID6366` in this case), you can now investigate the individual steps of the query:

     ```sql
     SELECT